 - Restricted Data.
-At this time most sensitive information (according to the campus definition) should not be stored on the UW-Madison instance of LabArchives.
+Restricted data (according to the campus definition) can only be stored in the UW-Madison instance of LabArchives if the Primary Investigator follows certain procedures.
 Please consult with the ELN Service Team to determine if the ELN is appropriate for use with your data.
 This includes Patient Health Information falling under HIPPA guidelines.

 - Human subjects data gathered under the guidance and approval of a campus Institutional Review Board (IRB).
 Consult your IRB for guidance on use of the ELN with this type of data.